LucienZuber/bike_pc_lz/README.md

 To run our website, you first need to deploy it in a xamp/wamp/mamp/lamp environnment, you need to set it in PHP 7.0. the basics credentiel for accessing the DB are located into BLL/mySqlConnection.php.
-By default they are kept with username = root and no password
+By default they are kept with username = root and no password You can run bike_pc_lz.sql on your sql server to create the db on your local machine.